Motorcyclist dead after 3-vehicle crash in King George

-The Virginia State Police have identified the victim of a three-vehicle crash that occurred Wednesday evening in King George County as Angelo Isiah Farrer, 51, of King George.
+The Virginia State Police have identified the victim of a Wednesday crash in King George County as Angelo Isiah Farrer, 51, of King George.

 Farrer was pronounced dead at the scene.
 He was wearing a helmet, police said.